pajuna/vimrc/README.md

 **This repo works perfectly fine even if you are not using Pajuna to manage your workstaiton**

 This uses [vim-plug](https://github.com/junegunn/vim-plug) to manage all the vimplugins.
-NO MORE GIT SUBMODULES TO MANAGE !

 ## Installation: